[Ord. No. 1207, 2-18-1998]

 After issuance of a COA or notice to proceed or if a violation of this article is suspected, the City's designated representative may from time to time inspect the exterior of properties covered by this article.

-The enforcement of this article shall be the responsibility of this Historic District Commission, in conjunction with the Building Official and Zoning Administrator of the City.
+The enforcement of this article shall be the responsibility of this Historic District Commission, in conjunction with the Building/Zoning Administrator and Zoning Administrator of the City.
 A person, individual, partnership, firm, corporation, organization, institution or agency of government that violates this act is responsible for a civil infraction and may be fined not more than $5,000.

 A person, individual, partnership, firm, corporation, organization, institution, or agency of government that violates this act may be ordered by the court to pay the costs to restore or replicate a resource unlawfully constructed, added to, altered, repaired, moved, excavated, or demolished.